Reading Rainbow: Later years

-Relaunch as an app
+In spring 2024, reruns of the show began airing on the free streaming channel PBS Retro and toward the end of 2024 on a free streaming channel on Amazon Prime Video, where it has also been available on demand and through the PBS Kids subscription service.

+Revivals

-Announcement and early developments (2010–2014)
+Announcement and early developments (2010–14)

 Former executive producer LeVar Burton announced on his Twitter feed on March 19, 2010, that "Reading Rainbow 2.0 is in the works."
 In 2011, WNED, the PBS affiliate in Buffalo, New York that owns the Reading Rainbow brand, licensed rights to the brand to Burton and his company, RRKidz.
 On March 4, 2012, he announced that it was the "last day of shooting before launch!"

 On June 13, 2012, in a special presentation at Apple Inc's annual World Wide Developers Conference, Burton and his business partner, Mark Wolfe, introduced the new Reading Rainbow iPad App.
 It became available in Apple's iTunes Store on June 20, 2012, and within 36 hours was the #1 educational app.
-In January 2014, the Reading Rainbow App surpassed 10M books read and video field trips watched by children in 18 months.
+The RRKidz app offered children unlimited books, video field trips starring Burton, and rewards for reading.
+In January 2014, the Reading Rainbow App surpassed 10 million books read and video field trips watched in 18 months.

+Reading Rainbow celebrated its 30th anniversary in July 2013.